|

 Hedley, Over Eighton, Nether Eighton,

-Longacres, Northendes, Ravensworth, and
+Longacres, Northendes, Ravensworth,

 Pockerley, acquired from William